tomas/needle/README.md

 Needle
 ======

-The most handsome HTTP client in the Nodelands.
+The leanest and most handsome HTTP client in the Nodelands.
 Supports SSL, basic auth, proxied requests, multipart form-data (e.g. file uploads), gzip/deflate compression, automatic XML/JSON parsing, follows redirects and decodes non-UTF-8 content.
+Two dependencies only.

+Ideal for performing simple, quick HTTP requests in Node.js.
+If you need OAuth, stream piping or anything fancier, you should check out mikael's request.

 Usage
 -----